External Monitor Not Detected After Sleep / Not Waking Up: Fix

 If the Roll Back Driver option is grayed out, that means you don’t have an older driver to load and you should skip this solution.

 If rolling back doesn’t work, try an automated solution to find a recent version of the needed driver and update it, this might fix the issue.
-It can be helpful in this case because it scans all your device drivers and searches for the latest updates.
+Our top choice in this case is PC Helpsoft Driver Updater – straightforward and reliable.

 - Press the Windows + I key combination to launch Windows Settings.